 2009: HealthPartners clinics begin mailing FIT tests to patients who elect them.

-2015: Our HealthPartners clinics streamline their FIT screening process.
+2015: Our HealthPartners clinics streamline their FIT process.
 Before, patients had to respond to a letter each year and say they agreed to complete a FIT again.
 So, HealthPartners cuts that letter from the process.
 They instead begin mailing an annual FIT test to anyone who has completed one in the past.
 That makes the test even more convenient for patients.

 2018: HealthPartners is named the Colorectal Cancer Organization of the Year for this work.